Montgomery County Criminal Defense Lawyer

 That’s why we recommend calling Montgomery County criminal defense lawyer Michael Fienman right away.
 You want someone on your side who is objective and knows how to fight for you in the court system.

 If you’re ready to defend yourself, call Fienman Defense at (610) 828-3338 or contact us through our online form.
-Our Montgomery County law office is conveniently located at 5 Sentry Pkwy West, Suite 2004 in Blue Bell, Pennsylvania.
+Our Montgomery County law office is conveniently located at 450 N Narberth Ave, Suite 2 in Narberth, Pennsylvania.

 The Montgomery County Criminal Court Process